A stone cave opens up into a barrel room in Sonoma County, California

 Entering through heavy wood doors tucked into a tunnel off the tasting room courtyard, guests at Gundlach Bundschu pop in one side of its wine cave and, when they're done, emerge on the other side, with a view overlooking the vineyards and an enormous lake.

-Throughout the year, "GunBun" hosts a variety of activities relative to the winemaking season, but one of the most popular is their Dirt to Bottle Production Tour & Tasting, which ends with a tasting in the winery's cool, 430-foot-long, 10,000-square-foot cave, which is carved into a gentle hillside and holds 1,800 barrels of wine.
+Throughout the year, the Sonoma winery hosts a variety of activities relative to the winemaking season, but one of the most popular is their Vineyard and Cave Experience, which explores every crevice of the wine cave and ends with a tasting of GunBun’s Vintage Reserve Cabernet in the majestic cave dining room.

 At Kunde Family Winery, freshly harvested grapes wait outside the entrance to the wine cave